-• Chapter I explains the concept and history of PACA.
-The chapter focuses on the key principles and objectives in organizing and implementing PACA exercises.

-- Chapter II gives a comprehensive and detailed explanation of the process, procedures and methodologies applied in a PACA exercise.
+- Chapter I explains the concept and history of PACA.
+The chapter focuses on the key principles and objectives in organizing and implementing PACA exercises. - Chapter II gives a comprehensive and detailed explanation of the process, procedures and methodologies applied in a PACA exercise.
 This chapter is crucial for the implementation, as it covers each step in preparing, executing, and monitoring a PACA exercise. - Chapter III provides an overview of the main frameworks that are used during a PACA exercise.

-In Annex 1, a shorter version of the PACA exercise is presented, the Mini-PACA, which can be applied when time and resources are particularly tight.
-In Annex 2, the facilitation guidelines offer a simple, yet comprehensive solution to the successful preparation and execution of a PACA exercise.
+In Annex 1, the facilitation guidelines offer a simple, yet comprehensive solution to the successful preparation and execution of a PACA exercise.
 It contains a variety of standard templates, forms and agendas that can be adopted while implementing PACA exercises in any given context.
 It is a handy and practical reference document and serves as a toolkit for PACA facilitators and moderators when conducting trainings, preparing, and carrying out interviews and mini workshops, collecting and analysing data, and facilitating workshops during the PACA process.
 Making proper use of the guidelines is a precondition for successfully implementing a PACA exercise.